richardpenman/ctf/buckeye2021/pay2win.md

 }
 ```

-And then uses CSS to order each span element:
+And then uses [CSS](https://pay2win.chall.pwnoh.io/main.css) to order each of these characters:
 ```css
 .flag-char-0 {
   order: 13;